CreativeZoller/ultron/README.md

 ## Usage
 First -if you want- copy the content of the Extra folder to your forked root, and remove the Extra folder because you won't need it anymore.

-Create a file in your root, name it secretConf.json, because this could be used in gulpfile. for example you can use your username and password for google as keys from this file.
+Create a file in your root, name it secretConf.json, because this could be used in gulpfile.
+For example you can use your username and password for google as keys from this file.

 After running `npm install && npm prune` you'll get every necessary package - and just them, you can use all the gulp commands.
 I recommend to run `gulp bower` because it will install all package from bower.json into the bower_components folder and also execute the prune command.